Qiskit/rustworkx/docs/source/api.rst

         :returns: A list of the node data for all the parent neighbor nodes
         :rtype: list

+    .. py:method:: get_node_data(self, node):
+        Return the node data for a given node index

+        :param int node: The index for the node

+        :returns: The data object set for that node
+        :raises IndexError: when an invalid node index is provided

     .. py:method:: get_edge_data(self, node_a, node_b):
         Return the edge data for the edge between 2 nodes.